Spiders, Pacific Northwest

-Thin legged wolf spiders are the nomadic hunters within the Pacific Northwest spider populations.
+Thin-legged wolf spiders are the nomadic hunters within Vancouver Island’s spider populations.
 You won’t see them spinning a web, because they spend most of their time wandering about the forests of Vancouver Island, hunting prey.

 These spiders are very beautiful to look at… I have always enjoyed watching them go about their busy day, hunting and attacking their prey with skill and agility.